ethereum-oasis-op/baseline/examples/bri-2/README.md

 `bri-2` is the second "baseline reference implementation".
 The purpose of this project is to show a baseline stack using different services compared to `bri-1`, but this stack must still comply with the baseline standards and specificiations, therefore allowing interoperability with other baseline stacks. `bri-2` introduces the `commit-mgr` service to `baseline`.
 The `commit-mgr` acts as an extension to a web3 provider, which allows a variety of Ethereum clients to become "baseline compatible".

-> Note: `bri-2` is still a work in progress.
+> **Note**: `bri-2` is still a work in progress.
 Components such as a vault/key manager, messenger, and system of record integration need to be added to make it a complete reference implementation.

 # Requirements
 - docker
 - docker-compose
 - node v12.16
 - npm
+- ConsenSys Quorum account (for `vault` + `key-manager` services)

+> **Note**: Create a free ConsenSys Quorum trial account [here](https://accounts.quorum.consensys.net/auth/realms/quorum/account).
+Access the API documention for the `key-manager` service [here](https://consensys.github.io/orchestrate/#tag/Key-Manager).

 # Quickstart